The Wye Valley Way | |

 We observed how, in such a lovely landscape, civil engineers had erected an ugly bypass of grey concrete that bisected the view, with no thought at all on how it might look and no effort made to design it to be more sympathetic with its surroundings.
 I know it’s hard to make a concrete flyover look picturesque but there’s always something you can do to soften the impact, with a bit of forethought and financing, neither of which were probably at a premium when the bridge was built several decades ago.
 I’d like to think that we’ve all moved on a little since and perhaps if the bridge were to be designed today it might blend in a little better.

 Presently, halfway up a steeper section, Colin diverted left and stood inside a feature known as The Grotto, which had been set into the side of the hill and resembled, as much as anything, a sort of Neanderthal bus-shelter.
 It had been built as part of the Georgian improvements for those wishing to stroll along this lovely part of the world and would originally have been bedecked with sea shells.
-Colin told me that he now recognised this area as a place he had worked on when doing volunteer conservation work several years before.
+Colin told me that he recognised this area as he had worked here as a conservation volunteer some years previously.
 He pointed out the sections of the track which he and his fellow volunteers had cleared of undergrowth and then levelled out as much as possible.
 It looked like hard work to me.

 Not much further on we reached a second viewpoint at the Giants Cave where indeed a cave (actually more of a tunnel) had been chiselled through the living rock.
-The view down to the river Wye, now far below us, was worth a five minute breather and then we followed the path through the cave.
-Like all such places it was dark, chilly, and smelled strongly of urine.
+The view down to the river Wye, now far below us, was worth a five minute breather and then we passed through the dark chilly passage and tried to ignore the strong smell of urine it offered us.

 After the Giants Cave the path moved up a gear and became at times both steep and narrow, with plunging drops to our right to an unseen river Wye.
 We were having to be careful as a trip in that direction would have had us bouncing off tree trunks like a pinball before disappearing into the waiting river with a distant splash.
 I would say, from our experience, that caution would have to be applied here if you were walking with children or dogs.